insqu/sc/UPDATE-unfinished.md

 ## Task 2
 Copy the following code and save it as a `token_name.sol` file in your `contracts` directory.
 Hint you can find what directroy you are in using: `pwd`, you can list the files and directories using `ls`, you can change directory using `cd name_of_directory` where name_of_directory is a directory name.
 You can create a file using `vim filename`, where filename is the name of the file you want to create.

+Once the contract is imported, there are two variables for you to change: `<TOKEN-NAME>` and  `<TOKEN-CODE>`.
+The token name is the long name, like Bitcoin or Ether, and the token code is usually the shorthand code for it, such as BTC or ETH.
+You can pick whatever you like, but do try to make it unique and do not use and spaces.

 ```js
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.9;